Last Update: 1/14/18

 Two Big Hurdles in a Florida Hotel Pool Accident Claim

 Accident claims for injuries sustained at a hotel pool can be complicated.
-Victims of hotel accidents at the swimming pool will need to be able to prove their case with facts (from witnesses, video surveillance, documentary evidence, etc.) to show the hotel’s behavior caused their injury.
-This can be difficult to do without an experienced Florida injury lawyer because hotel’s will not voluntarily share evidence with injury victims.
+Victims of hotel accidents, including swimming pool accidents, will need to prove their case with admissible evidence (from witnesses, video surveillance, documentary evidence, etc.) showing the hotel’s behavior (negligence) caused their injury.
+This can be difficult to do because a lot of South Florida victims live in other states, or countries, and hotels do not voluntarily share evidence with injury victims.

 In this type of personal injury case, the accident victim will have the burden of proving that the hotel knew there was a dangerous condition at the hotel swimming pool that caused the accident (actual knowledge) or that the hotel reasonably should have known about it (constructive knowledge).
 In Florida, pursuant to Florida Statute 769.0755, the injured person has the job of providing evidence of the hotel’s knowledge, as unfair as that may seem (particularly to out of state claimants).